fawda123/SWMPr/README.md

 `site_codes_ind` Metadata for all stations at a single site, wrapper  to `NERRFilterStationCodesXMLNew` function on web services.

+`param_names` Vector of column names for a given parameter type (nutrients, weather, or water quality).
+Includes QAQC columns with 'F_' prefix.
+Used internally in retrieval functions.

 <b>retrieval</b>

 `all_params` Retrieve up to 100 records starting with the most recent at a given station, all parameters.
 Wrapper to `exportAllParamsXMLNew` function on web services.